Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 With our latest release we introduced a number of breaking API changes.
 With the move to Unity Packages, we took this chance to clean up the code base and provide an API that is easier to understand and use.
 We understand that upgrading to a new version with many breaking changes can be frustrating, and we are sorry for that.

 ### Review changes and release notes
-See the [MLAPI Release Notes](../release-notes/index.md) for a list of all new features, refactored name changes, issue fixes, and more.
+See the <Link to={useBaseUrl ('/releases/introduction') }>Release Notes</Link> for a list of all new features, refactored name changes, issue fixes, and more.

 ### Upgrade RPCs